sharifmarat/technical_blog/content/articles/void_optimus_nvidia_intel/index.md

 default graphics without an option to switch back to Intel integrated graphics.

 3.Install Nvidia kernel module only (without Nvidia libraries).
 Download Nvidia libraries manually.
-You could do it either from official website [https://www.nvidia.com/Download/index.aspx?lang=en-us](Nvidia libraries) or from Void Linux repository.
+You could do it either from official website [Nvidia libraries](https://www.nvidia.com/Download/index.aspx?lang=en-us) or from Void Linux repository.

 4.Extract Nvidia libraries into a separate folder.
 I have used the blob from Nvidia website with the following parameters: